 The Honourable Company of Air Pilots (formerly Guild of Air Pilots and Air Navigators) website has details of aptitude tests available for people with little or no flying experience.
 This could help you decide whether you are suited to this career, before you make a financial commitment to training.

-The British Women Pilots' Association (BWPA) gives a small number of scholarships each year to young women aged between 17 and 26.
+The British Women Pilots' Association (BWPA) gives a small number of scholarships each year to new or inexperienced female pilots with less than 10 hours' flying time.
 It offers them the chance of 12 to 15 hours of flying towards the award of a National Private Pilot's Licence (NPPL).

 Airlines that offer sponsored or part-sponsored pilot training include British Airways, Flybe and Monarch.
 Relevant vacancies may be advertised on websites such as Aviation Job Search.